Become A Maternity Mate

 - Support at least 4 mums

 - Attend at least 2 births

-We ask all potential volunteers to make sure they are willing and able to make this commitment when applying to become a Maternity Mate.
+All potential volunteers to must be able to make this commitment when applying to become a Maternity Mate.

 DBS checks (criminal records checks)